10 Types of Data Analytics Charts + Data Visualization Examples

 • Cleveland Dot Charts: It emphasizes the relative position of data points along a common horizontal (or vertical) line, making it easier to compare different data points and observe trends within your dataset.
 It’s very similar to a bar chart but uses dots instead.

 • Quantile Dot Charts (Wilkinson chart): This chart uses dots to display density.
-It can effectively illustrate the variation or distribution across different categories, magnitudes, or time periods—making it useful for large data sets.
+It can effectively illustrate the variation or distribution across different categories, magnitudes, or periods—making it useful for large data sets.

 When to use dot charts